juanm95/leet/Reflections/StudyProcess.md

 1. If my solution was buggy, record them in a list of mistakes.
 1. Fix up my solution to at least the most optimal run time.
 1. Copy-paste this code into this repo.
 Link my reflections to this code.
+1. Do this 6 times.
+For the 2 hardest, do them again in 2 weeks.

 ## Potential changes.
 1. When working on a problem, maybe just try coding up the brute force and try to improve on it, take a more iterative approach.